Allergy and Adverse Health Effects of Ajinomoto Msg Additive

 MSG is not only addictive but consuming MSG may have far-reaching health complications over a period of time.
 Some of them are:

-- High blood pressure, autism, hormonal imbalance, epilepsy, food allergies, asthma, reduction in bile formation, cancer, possible sterility in females - in studies it has caused female sterility in animals, ringing in ears, irregular or fast heart hear beat and heart attacks, worsen low blood sugar situation in those whose BP keeps low normally, thyroid dysfunction, obesity, type 2 diabetes, damage to the retina of the eyes.
+- High blood pressure, autism, hormonal imbalance, epilepsy, food allergies, asthma, reduction in bile formation, cancer, possible sterility in females - in studies it has caused female sterility in animals, ringing in ears, irregular or fast heartbeat and heart attacks, worsen low blood sugar situation in those whose BP keeps low normally, thyroid dysfunction, obesity, type 2 diabetes, damage to the retina of the eyes.

 What International & National Regulatory Bodies Say